oelin/chime/README.md

     .end()              // </div>
 ```

-Another piece of syntactic sugar provided by the library is `root()` which automatically closes all trailing elements.
+Another piece of syntactic sugar provided by the library is `top()` which automatically closes all trailing elements.
 For example, consider this set of three nested `div` elements:

 ```js
 Element('div')